matoushavlena/D3ResponsiveGraphs/README.md

 ```

 #### Specific Options
+* `barSpacing` (Float) - spacing between bars
+* `verticalText` (String) - text describing the y units, if set to null, nothing is displayed
+* `tooltipOnMouseEnter` (function) - function called when onmouseover event is triggered for a bar, in default this function displays a tooltip
+* `tooltipOnMouseOut` (function) - function called when onmouseout event is triggered for a bar, in default this function hides a tooltip

 ### D3LineChart
 D3js line chart with a support of negative values, responsive design, legends, tooltips, transitions, and ability to show data in a table view.
 Example is available here: http://rawgit.com/matoushavlena/D3ResponsiveGraphs/master/demo-linechart.html